finller/laravel-aws-mediaconvert/README.md

 ## Usage

-In the most basic way, this package provid a service which is a wrap around aws sdk.
+In the most basic way, this package provides a service which is a wrap around the aws sdk.
 So you can simply create a MediaConvert job by calling `createJob` like that.

 ```php